Optimal Generalized Decision Trees via Integer Programming: Related Work

 In the 1990s several papers considered optimization formulations for optimal decision tree learning, but deliberately relaxed the inherently integer nature of the problem.
 In particular, in \cite{bennett_blue1}, a large-scale linear optimization problem, which can be viewed as a relaxation, is solved to global optimality via a specialized tabu search method over the extreme points of the linear polytope.
 In \cite{bennett_blue2}, a similar formulation is used, but this time combined with the use of support-vector machine techniques such as generalized kernels for multivariate decisions, yielding a convex nonlinear optimization problem which admits a favorable dual structure.
 More recent work \cite{norouzi_et_al} has employed a stochastic gradient method to minimize a continuous upper bound on misclassification error made by a deep decision tree.
 None of these methods, though, guarantee optimal decision trees, since they do not consider the exact (integer) formulations, such as the one discussed in this paper.

-Very recently, in \cite{bertsimas_dunn}, an integer model for optimal decision trees has been proposed.
+Recently, in \cite{bertsimas_dunn}, an integer model for optimal decision trees has been proposed.
 The key difference with the model in this paper is that \cite{bertsimas_dunn} does not target categorical variables and, hence, does not exploit the resulting combinatorial structure.
 Moreover, all features are treated as real-valued ones, hence a categorical feature is replaced by several binary features, and two possible models are proposed.
 The first uses arbitrary linear combinations of features, and, in principal, is more general than what we propose here, but results in a loss of interpretability.
 The second uses the value of one feature in each branching decision, and hence is less general than the model in this paper.
-Moreover, since the authors of \cite{bertsimas_dunn} consider the case of real-valued features, this leads to a difficulty in that appropriate big-M constants must be chosen to identify a ``less-than/greater-than'' split in the data.
-Such formulations are known to be difficult for MILP solvers and indeed the models in \cite{bertsimas_dunn} are not reported to have been solved to optimality.
-While similar big-M modeling choices made in \cite{bertsimas_dunn} could be applied to our model to yield an extension that can handle continuous features, we do not to consider this issue in this paper, because our primary aim is to produce a strong formulation that can be solved to optimality in a reasonable amount of time.
-Additionally, for the sake of model simplicity and clarity of presentation in this paper, we have chosen to restrict ourselves to two-class problems, while \cite{bertsimas_dunn} presents a formulation for arbitrary $k$-class classification.
+Additionally, we focus on binary classification problems whereas \cite{bertsimas_dunn} presents a formulation for multi-class classification.
 Rather than fixing a tree topology, as we do, they propose tuning a regularization parameter in the objective; as the parameter magnitude increases, more leaf nodes may have no samples routed to them, effectively yielding shallower trees.
 We note that this does not simplify the underlying optimization problem, and moreover requires tuning parameters in a setting where the training of models is computationally non-negligible, and the effect of the choice of regularization parameter on the tree topology cannot be known a priori.
 In fact, in the computational results of \cite{bertsimas_dunn}, the depth is often fixed.
 Finally, unlike the work in \cite{bertsimas_dunn}, we not only propose a basic model that specifically exploits the categorical nature of the features, but we also propose several modifications of the model that produce stronger formulations and improve the efficiency of the branch and bound solver.